Leupoldsdorf: Societies

-An event known as the Leupoldsdorfer Kirwa is known throughout the Fichtelgebirge and organisied by the local student society (Burschenverein).
+An event known as the Leupoldsdorfer Kirwa is known throughout the Fichtel Mountains and organisied by the local student society (Burschenverein).
 The society also puts up the village maypole.
 The volunteer fire service (Freiwillige Feuerwehr) holds a popular "fireman's festival" every year.
 Another established club is the choral society, which has also had a children's and youth choir for over ten years.

 Buildings

 The old Leupoldsdorf schoolhouse is used today as a community hall.
 Today the local primary school is in Tröstau, the secondary school with 5th and 6th forms in Nagel and the 7th to 9th forms in Tröstau.